 connected to an Error Port.
 Connecting a stream to an operator's Error Port does not create an Error Output Stream.
 That is,

-to which you are directing error tuples from the operator or adapter with the Error Port, perhaps for processing farther downstream.
+are directing error tuples from the operator or adapter with the Error Port, perhaps for processing farther downstream.

 By contrast, the stream named